Abundant Life Healthcare

 HPV is spread through vaginal, anal, and oral intercourse.
 You can protect yourself by practicing safe sex, and a vaccine that protects you from many strains of HPV is available at the practice.

 HPV is typically diagnosed during your Pap smear.
 Dr. Jean-Gilles can also diagnose HPV by examining your warts.
-He may also use a vinegar solution test, which turns HPV infected skin white.
+He may also use a vinegar solution test, which turns HPV-infected skin white.
 This is helpful when the warts are flat and not easily seen.

-If your Pap smear has abnormal results, Dr. Jean-Gilles performs a colposcopy to diagnose the cause of results, which can confirm HPV.
+If your Pap smear has abnormal results, Dr. Jean-Gilles performs a colposcopy to diagnose the cause of the results, which can confirm HPV.

 A colposcopy is a diagnostic procedure where Dr. Jean-Gilles uses a special microscope to examine the cells on your cervix.